How Does Severance and Vacation Pay Affect Unemployment?

 Because laws vary from state to state, it's important to check with your state unemployment office for how severance pay will be handled.
 You may find the information you need online, or you will be able to find a phone number to call for assistance.
 Don't wait to apply for benefits even if you're not sure about your current eligibility.

-It's important to get your claim in the system so you can receive the maximum benefits you are eligible for.
+Get your claim in the system so you can receive the maximum benefits you are eligible for.
 Report your severance pay when you file the claim, and your unemployment compensation will be calculated for you.

 Also, if you're a member of a union or covered by another type of employment agreement, check with your business office for assistance with unemployment benefits.